Cosmox999/Learner-Space-Zero-Waste/README.md

 ## Project Name: Waste Container detection using Yolo

 **Overview:** This project implements an object detection pipeline using the YOLOv8 model from the Ultralytics library.
-It includes setting up the environment, training on a custom dataset, and performing inference on test images and test video
+It includes setting up the environment, training on a custom dataset, and performing inference on test images and test video.
+The **Project.ipynb** file is the main file of project and the assignments folder contains the assignments required to do for this project.

 **Dataset Link:** https://drive.google.com/drive/folders/1tf70blWnr-JqCh4zkpTNhgKwN3mzbLec?usp=sharing
 **Results:** https://drive.google.com/drive/folders/1IVQTMe8PEdEVpj1uBONceOzVc8QjVzXU?usp=sharing